jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 #### They also used the buffalo skins for clothing, blankets, and the covering of their teepees.
 These teepees were cone-shaped tents, which were easy to put up and take down.
 They developed complex religions and social rituals, as well as specialized societies or clubs.

 #### Smith pressured the colonists to build huts, a storehouse, and a church.
 He made daring trips to Indian villages, demanding that they give the settlers food in return for beads and copper.
 On one of his trips to the interior, Indians attacked John Smith.
 They killed his two companions but captured him alive.
 This chief was impressed by Smith's compass and spared his life.
 His captors dragged Smith from village to village.

+#### Pocahontas warned Smith about the plot against his life.
+Smith had to fight off several attempts to kill him.
+Pocahontas had believed that Smith was dead.
+The following year she died and was buried in England.
+Pocahontas' love for Smith, and Smith's determination to fight for the colony,